MCxQC/Hello-World/README.md

 * **DeviceName**

 Names of the device(s).
-Use the same name to launch the associated device's actions.
+The same name is used to launch the associated device's actions.

 * **DeviceID**